-- Employees may date and develop friendships and relationships with other employees-both inside and outside of the workplace-as long as the relationships do not have a negative impact on their work or the work of others. - Any relationship that interferes with the RAILS culture of teamwork, the harmonious work environment or the productivity of employees will be addressed by applying the progressive discipline policy up to and including employment termination. - Adverse workplace behavior-or behavior that affects the workplace that arises because of personal relationships-will not be tolerated. - Anyone employed in a managerial or supervisory role needs to heed the fact that personal relationships with employees who report to them may be perceived as favoritism, misuse of authority, or potentially, sexual harassment. - Additionally, any fraternization with any employee who reports to the manager or whose terms and conditions of employment such as pay raises, promotions, and advancement are potentially affected by the manager, is prohibited. - Additionally, for the same reason above no employee may date another employee who is separated by more than one level in the chain of command.
-This includes an employee who reports to their boss's counterpart in another department.
+- Any relationship that interferes with the RAILS culture of teamwork, the harmonious work environment or the productivity of employees will be addressed by applying the progressive discipline policy up to and including employment termination. - Anyone employed in a managerial or supervisory role needs to heed the fact that personal relationships with employees who report to them may be perceived as favoritism, misuse of authority, or potentially, sexual harassment. - Employees who disregard this policy will receive disciplinary actions up to and including employment termination.